zodrickjohn/3D-portfolio/README.md

 - **Optimized Performance**: Employ Suspense and Preload techniques to deliver a blazing-fast user experience.

 ## 🌐 Live Demo
 Experience it in action!
-Check out the <a https://zodrick-portfolio.onrender.com/" target="_blank">Live Demo</a>.
+[Live Demo 🚀](https://zodrick-portfolio.onrender.com/)

 ## 🛠️ Usage
 You can easily create your own 3-D portfolio website using this project as a template.
 Just follow these steps: